B3CCH10/scRNA_Murine/README.md

 # scRNA_Murine
-scRNA: Lung Cell DE, CD45+ &amp; CD45-, Influenza A and Control Single-Cell RNA-Sequencing Analysis of Influenza Infection in Murine Immune Cells
+scRNA: Lung Cell DE, CD45+ &amp; CD45-, Influenza A and Control
+<br>[Single-Cell RNA-Sequencing Analysis of Influenza Infection in Murine Immune Cells]

 ## Introduction
 Influenza virus, despite its significant impact on global health, has complex and yet not fully understood interactions with the host immune system.
 One of the major challenges in studying influenza virus is dissecting the diversity of cellular responses to viral infection.
 Recent advancements in single-cell RNA-sequencing (scRNA-seq) provide a powerful tool for exploring the cellular heterogeneity and understanding the host response to influenza infection.
 The original study by <i>Steuerman et al. (2018)</i> utilized massively parallel single-cell RNA-sequencing (MARS-seq) to map the host lung response to in-vivo influenza infection in wild-type and Irf7-knockout mice across nine immune and non-immune cell types.